microsoft/nni/docs/en_US/CommunitySharings/NNI_colab_support.md

 ! curl -s http://localhost:4040/api/tunnels # don't change the port number 4040
 ```

-You will see an url like http://xxxx.ngrok.io after step 4, open this url and you will find NNI's web ui.
+You will see an url like http://xxxx.ngrok.io after step 4, open this url and you will find NNI's Web UI.
 Have fun :)

 ## Access WebUI with frp